SHC Investors Have Opportunity - GuruFocus.com

 Shareholders with $150,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, Feb.
-6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sotera Health Company ("Sotera" or the "Company") (NASDAQ: SHC).
+BENSALEM, Pa., Feb.
+9, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sotera Health Company ("Sotera" or the "Company") (NASDAQ: SHC).

 Class Period: November 20, 2020 – September 19, 2022